- Search The Registry

 After serving in the army and working as a record store manager, he moved into the creative and entrepreneurial side of the music business.
 In the mid-fifties, Gordy married Thelma Coleman.
 He began writing songs for local R&B acts and quickly acquired a local reputation as a songwriter and producer.
 His first break came in 1957 when Brunswick Records bought a song of his called "Reet Petite" for Jackie Wilson.
 Gordy had co-written the song with his sister Gwen and Billy Davis.
 Wilson recorded four more songs co-written by Gordy over the next two years.

 Gordy reinvested his songwriting successes into producing.
 During this time, he discovered Smokey Robinson and The Miracles and began building a portfolio of successful artists.
 In January 1959, Gordy founded a new R&B label called Tamla Records, which produced Marv Johnson's first hit, "Come To Me."
-At Robinson's encouragement, Gordy created Motown on December 14, 1959.
+At Robinson's encouragement, Gordy created Motown Records on December 14, 1959.
 Barrett Strong's "Money (That's What I Want)" did well in 1960.
 The Miracles' hit "Shop Around" peaked nationally at #1 on the R&B charts that same year and at #2 on the pop charts in 1961 and established Motown as an independent company worthy of notice.
-He promoted African American artists but carefully controlled their public image, managing dress, manners, and choreography for crossover appeal.
+He promoted Black artists but carefully controlled their public image, managing dress, manners, and choreography for crossover appeal.

 His gift for identifying musical talent, along with the careful management of his artists' public image, made Motown a national success.
 Over the next decade, he signed such artists as Mary Wells, The Supremes, Marvin Gaye, The Temptations, The Four Tops, Gladys Knight and The Pips, The Commodores, The Velvelettes, The Marvelettes, Martha & the Vandellas, Stevie Wonder, and The Jackson 5.